Uniswap/foundry-template/CONTRIBUTING.md

 ## Testing

-### Deployer Template

-This repo provides a deployer template library for consistency between scripts and unit tests.
-For more information on how to use the template, check [here](https://github.com/0xPolygon/deployer-kit#readme).

 ## Deployment

 This repo utilizes versioned deployments.
 Any changes to a contract should update the version of this specific contract.
 A script is provided that extracts deployment information from the `run-latest.json` file within the `broadcast` directory generated while the forge script runs.
 From this information a JSON and markdown file is generated containing various information about the deployment itself as well as past deployments.

-### Deployer Template

-This repo provides a deployer template library for consistency between scripts and unit tests.
-For more information on how to use the template, check [here](https://github.com/0xPolygon/deployer-kit#readme).

 ### Deployment